alvanrahimli/rahim.li/content/blog/2023/do-we-know-what-it-is-to-be-young.md

 This time I got a kind of weird (one might call cringe) writing for you.

 So, today morning, as always, I turned my computer on and spotify got opened on startup.
-I like it to start on startup, because it takes literally one click to start new playlist for morning.
+I like it to start on startup, because it takes literally one click to start new playlist for the morning.
 Something like "Discover weekly", "Morning jazz", and etc. Anyways, I put the music on and the very first song got my attention!

-*Don't worry, I will share the link to the song, but at first, I want to explain why it got my attention, so you can carefully too!*
+*Don't worry, I will share the link to the song, but at first, I want to explain why it got my attention, so you can listen carefully too!*

-It starts with amazing acoustic guitar backed by violins.
+It starts with an amazing acoustic guitar backed by violins.
 The very first note is actually the (most probably) same as my other favourite song, so it had to be good!
-After couple of seconds, vocal comes in and the voice vocalist had that retro feeling to it.
+After couple of seconds, vocal comes in and the voice of the vocalist had that retro feeling to it.
 First sentence goes as:

 > When we are yound, age has no meaning

-It had started very nicely with melody, but that "has no" part was not able to fit in quite nicely, and vocalist had to rush that words.
+It had started very nicely, but that "has no" part was not able to fit into the melody quite nicely, and vocalist had to rush that words.
 Therefore, my brain immediately got teased and I gathered all my attention to the song.
 Don't get me wrong, that part was not pleasent to me at all, because our brains release dopamine when we could predict the melody, words etc. Whatever, the song continued..

 > I never gave it a second thought..